 Mission Overseas Support Team at CBC

-Over the last few years several Gap Year and other students have spent varying amount of times serving in countries and areas as diverse as Bolivia, Brazil, China, Guatemala, India (Calcutta), Mozambique, Peru, Siberia, South Africa, and Thailand.
+Over the last few years, several Gap Year and other students have spent a varying amount of time serving in countries and areas as diverse as Bolivia, Brazil, China, Guatemala, India (Calcutta), Mozambique, Peru, Siberia, South Africa, and Thailand.

 MOST meets every few months, usually over a meal, to pray for those we support overseas, and those they serve.
 If you would like to join us you are always most welcome.